Alice C. Linsley

-Genghis Khan may have been the last Afro-Asiatic kingdom builder, following the pattern of Nimrod.
-He was a descendant of Noah through Japheth according to the Hungarian origin stories, and he was allied with the Keraits, the only Christians known to have inhabited Central Asia.
+Genghis Khan followed the kingdom-building pattern of Nimrod and may have been a descendant of Nimrod.
+Hungarian origin stories suggest that he was a descendant of Noah through Japheth, and he was allied with the Keraits, the only Christians known to have inhabited Central Asia.

 Genghis Khan means King Genghis.
-Khan is related to the biblical words Kain and Kandake (Candace in English), meaning ruler.
-He was like his namesake in many ways.
-On a hunting expedition he killed his half-brother Bekhter, during a fight over hunting spoils.
+Khan is related to the biblical words Kain and Kandake (Candace in English), meaning king/queen.
+He was like his namesake Cain in that he killed his half-brother Bekhter during a fight over hunting spoils.
 This incident cemented his position as head of the household.